What is Lactobacillus?

 Lactobacillus is a type of "friendly" bacteria that normally lives in your digestive system and can also be found in some fermented foods like yoghurt.

-Lactobacillus can also help the body metabolise and break down lactose, the natural sugar found in dairy foods.
-In 2016, a clinical study compared people with lactose intolerance who took a Lactobacillus supplement with those who took a placebo.
-The Lactobacillus group had a statistically significant reduction in symptoms of lactose intolerance such as cramping and vomiting.3
+Where does lactobacillus get its name?
+Lactobacillus can also help your body break down lactose, which is the natural sugar found in dairy foods.
+In one study, people with lactose intolerance who took a Lactobacillus supplement had significantly fewer symptoms like cramping and vomiting compared to those who didn't take it.[3]

 References